Jewish Center of the Hamptons: History and use

 The Jewish Center of the Hamptons was founded in 1959 when 23 individuals living in the East Hampton area began meeting for services in their own homes.
 As the congregation grew and migrated to various borrowed facilities, the need for their own permanent facility became clear.
 Land was acquired and, largely through the efforts of local financier Evan Frankel, funds were raised to construct a facility.

-In 1983, Frankel he met with Jaffe to discuss the project.
+In 1983, Frankel met with Jaffe to discuss the project.
 Jaffe eagerly pursued the commission and, although he encountered some resistance from the board of directors, he eventually was chosen to design the new sanctuary when he offered his services pro bono.

 Jaffe initially imagined Gates of the Grove as a tent in the woods — an elemental structure consisting of little more than a canopy roof.
 He quickly realized that he would need to adapt this vision to the needs of the congregation and the board and looked to wooden synagogues of Eastern Europe for inspiration.
 His final design, approved in 1984, continued the east–west longitudinal axis of the existing structure on the property via a new volume attached to its west end.
 Despite the complexity of his solution, he'd managed to preserve the essence of the original idea—the luminescent feeling of a tent softly lit by the sun—through an array of bent porticos separated by skylights.